josh-morgan117/excel/README.md

 File "CopyRangeFromMultiWorksheets().txt" is the plain text of the macro.

-Make sure to have Developer ribbon showing in Excel (Options -> Customize Ribbon -> Check the Developer box).
+Make sure to have Developer ribbon showing in Excel so you can use macros (Options -> Customize Ribbon -> Check the Developer box).

 I wish I could find the original macro that I edited for my purposes to credit the author.